donghan-fu/donghan-fu.github.io/_pages/about.md

 </div>

 # 🔥 News
+- *2025.10*: ✍🏻✍🏻 I’m thrilled to share that my recent work on serious games and mental health education has been accepted for publication in the *Asian Journal of Communication*!
+- *2025.10*:  🎉🎉 My paper received the **Top Student Paper Award** from the Game Studies Division of the National Communication Association (NCA).
 - *2025.08*: 🎉🎉 I'm excited to begin my second Ph.D. in the SISLT at MU!
 - *2025.04*: ✍🏻✍🏻 My recent article on digital media and health communication has been published in *Health Communication*, a top journal in the subfield.
 [Link](https://www.tandfonline.com/doi/full/10.1080/10410236.2025.2490605)